Member Guide

 • dental exam, including cleaning and X-rays; or

-The Crowd waives the $500 Member Commitment for ONE annual wellness event per Member (ages three and over).
+The Crowd waives the $500 Member Commitment for one annual wellness event per Member (ages three and over).
 Annual wellness spending beyond this $300 crowdfunding threshold will be funded by the Member.

 Given the frequency of recommended well checks for our littlest Members, health events for Newborn and Children’s Wellness are treated differently up to three years of age.
 See “Caring For Your Family” below.